 As I was trying to see past my light’s glare, something, a rock perhaps, came whizzing in my direction from the site of the graves.

 “Screw this!”
 I said.
 I began getting dressed.
 I jumped out of the net and poured the rest of my water on the hot coals where the fire had been and began taking down my net.
 What took more than an hour to set up, was taken down and packed in my sack in only five minutes.

-At one point, just a little bit down the trail, it felt as if an over hanging limb caught my back pack.
+At one point, just a little bit down the trail, it felt as if an overhanging limb caught my backpack.
 I jerked hard, leaning forward, and almost fell down.
-I looked back with my light and saw that there was no limb or other obstruction there.
+I looked back at my light and saw that there was no limb or other obstruction there.
 The trail was completely clear.

 I made it home at eleven o’clock, to the laughter of my mother who had left the front door unlocked.